opensciencegrid/xcache/explanation.md

 Simply calls `setStashCache.sh` and holds the result.
 The called code uses geoip information and the `caches.json` file to determine to closest active cache.

 ### Main Loop
 This loop iterates over every file/directory that the user wishes to download.
+Each of these items is referred to as a source item.

 Before any downloading occurs, STASHCP checks to see if the source currently being examined is a file or a directory.
 If the source is a file, [`doStashCpSingle`](#doStashCpSingle) is called; otherwise, [`doStashCpDirectory`](#doStashCpDirectory) is called.
 The source item is downloaded to the user-specified directory.
 In both cases, a flag is set to indicate that the information variables are to be updated with respect to the source being downloaded.